What is Chicory Root in Dog Food and why does it matter?

 Is chicory root safe for dogs?

 Yes, in the quantities used in complete dog food recipes.
 Chicory root has a long history of safe use in both human and animal nutrition, and there are no known toxicity concerns at normal dietary levels.
-It is not related to chicory endive or radicchio in a way that creates any additional risk, and it does not interact with common medications.

 The one practical consideration is that very high quantities of inulin can cause loose stools or flatulence in sensitive dogs, because the fermentation process in the large intestine produces gas as a byproduct.
 At the levels included in a balanced complete recipe, this is not typically an issue.
 Dogs transitioning to a diet that includes chicory root for the first time may experience minor digestive adjustment in the first week or two, which usually settles as the gut microbiome adapts.